heig-vd-dai-course/heig-vd-dai-course/14-java-network-concurrency/COURSE_MATERIAL.md

 Using threads, a server can manage multiple clients at the same time.
 Each client is handled by a thread and can communicate with the server using shared memory.

-### What is a process?

-A process is a program in execution.
-It is identified by a process ID.

-Each process has its own memory space.
-It cannot access the memory space of another process and can have multiple threads.

-A process is a heavy-weight object.
-It is quite expensive to create and destroy.

-Processes can communicate with each other using inter-process communication (IPC) but it is quite complex to implement.

 ### What problems can concurrency cause?